archzaq/Swift/README.txt

-Not a lot happening here yet.
+Not a lot happening here yet, just some CLI apps.